Smoky Greekish Bean Stew

 Instructions

-Add bay leaves, parsley, liqid smoke and season with salt and ground black pepper.
-Cover the pan, reduce heat to low, and cook for around 2 and a half hours until beans are tender if using dry.
-Cook for 1 hour if using cans.
+Add bay leaves, parsley, liquid smoke, and season with salt and ground black pepper.
+Cover the pan, lower the heat, and let it cook for approximately 2 and a half hours until the beans are tender if using dry beans.
+If using canned beans, cook for 1 hour.

-To make it a meal, have dolmades, vegan Greek salad and (optional gf) bread!
-Trust me, You won't regret it!
+For a complete meal, include dolmades, a vegan Greek salad, and optionally gluten-free bread.
+Trust me, you won't regret it!